 - 2 ounces vanilla vodka

 - 2 ounces heavy cream or half-and-half

 - Place 2 candy canes in a plastic bag.
 Cover bag with a cloth.
 Use a meat mallet to crush candy canes into powder with some small chunks.
 Pour crushed candy cane onto a plate.

 - Pour maple syrup on another plate.
 Roll the outer edges of 2 martini glasses in the maple syrup.
 Let any excess drip off.
 Then, roll the edges in the crushed candy canes.

-- In a cocktail shaker filled with ice, combine white chocolate liqueur, peppermint vodka, whipped cream vodka, Irish cream and half-and-half.
+- In a cocktail shaker filled with ice, combine white chocolate liqueur, peppermint vodka, vanilla vodka and half-and-half.
 Shake vigorously.